cesarderio/PassTrap_py/README.md

 PassTrap can be converted into an executable file for easy distribution and usage on systems without Python installed.
 Follow these steps to create an executable file:

-1. Install **pyinstaller** package: Run ***pip install pyinstaller*** to install the **pyinstaller** package, which will be used to create the executable file.
+1. Install **pyinstaller** package:

+- Run ***pip install pyinstaller*** to install the **pyinstaller** package, which will be used to create the executable file.

-2. Generate the executable: Open a command prompt or terminal window and navigate to the PassTrap project directory.
-Run the following command:
+2. Generate the executable:

+- Open a command prompt or terminal window and navigate to the PassTrap project directory.

+  - Run the following command:

         ***pyinstaller --onefile main.py***

         *This command will create a standalone executable file named main.exe (or main on Linux/Mac) in the dist directory.*

-3. Locate and Run the Executable: The generated executable file can be found in the dist directory.
-Double-click the ***main.exe*** (or ***main*** on Linux/Mac) file to run PassTrap without the need for Python installation.
+3. Locate and Run the Executable:

+- The generated executable file can be found in the dist directory.

+- Double-click the ***main.exe*** (or ***main*** on Linux/Mac) file to run PassTrap without the need for Python installation.

 ***Note: The executable file may trigger antivirus software due to the nature of its packaging.
 You may need to whitelist or allow the file to run.***

-        *Windows Defender settings:*
+- *Windows Defender settings*:

-        *Open the Windows Defender Security Center:*
+- *Open the Windows Defender Security Center*:

 - *Click on the Start menu, search for "Windows Security," and open the Windows Security app.*
-        *Go to Virus & Threat Protection:*
+*Go to Virus & Threat Protection*:

 - *In the Windows Security app, click on "Virus & Threat Protection" in the left-hand navigation pane.*
 *Exclusion Settings:*

 - *Under the "Virus & Threat Protection settings" section, click on "Manage settings."*
 *Add an Exclusion:*

 - *Scroll down to the "Exclusions" section and click on the "Add or remove exclusions" link.*
 *Add an Exclusion for a File:*

 - *Click on the "Add an exclusion" button and select "File" from the dropdown menu.*
 *Browse and Select the Executable:*

 - *Navigate to the directory where your executable file is located and select it.
 Click on "Open" to add the file as an exclusion.*

 ## Security